Himanshu121865/rustisay/README.md

 # rustisay

-Convert images to colored ASCII art in the terminal, with GIF support.
+Convert gif to colored ASCII art in the terminal.

 ## Install